Labour Party (Netherlands): 1989–2010

-After the 1989 general election the PvdA returned to cabinet together with the CDA.
+After the 1989 general election, the PvdA returned to cabinet together with the CDA.
 Kok became Deputy Prime Minister to CDA leader Ruud Lubbers.
-The PvdA accepted the major economic reforms the previous Lubbers cabinets made, including privatisation of public enterprises and reform of the welfare state.
+The PvdA accepted the major economic reforms of the previous Lubbers cabinets, including privatisation of public enterprises and reform of the welfare state.
 They continued these policies in this cabinet.
 The cabinet faced heavy protest from the unions and saw major political conflict within the PvdA itself.

-In the 1994 general election the PvdA–CDA coalition lost its majority in parliament; the PvdA, however, emerged as the biggest party.
-Kok formed a government together with the conservative-liberal VVD and social-liberal D66.
-This so-called 'purple government' was a political novelty, because it was the first since 1918 without any ministers from the CDA or its predecessors.
+In the 1994 general election, the PvdA–CDA coalition lost its majority in parliament; the PvdA, however, emerged as the biggest party.
+Kok formed a government together with the conservative liberal VVD and social liberal D66.
+This so-called purple government was a political novelty, because it was the first since 1918 without any ministers from the CDA or its predecessors.
 The First Kok cabinet continued the Lubbers-era economic reforms, but combined this with a progressive outlook on ethical questions and promises of political reform.
 Kok became a very popular Prime Minister; he was not a partisan figure but combined successful technocratic policies with the charisma of a national leader.
 In the 1998 general election, the cabinet was rewarded for its stewardship of the economy.
-The PvdA and the VVD increased their seats, at the expense of D66; the Second Kok cabinet was formed.
+The PvdA and the VVD increased their seat counts, at the expense of D66; the Second Kok cabinet was formed.

-Kok left politics, leaving the leadership of the party to his preferred successor Ad Melkert.
-The PvdA was expected to perform very well in the 2002 general election; but the political rise of Pim Fortuyn frustrated these hopes.
+Kok retired from politics, leaving the leadership of the party to his preferred successor Ad Melkert.
+The PvdA was expected to perform very well in the 2002 general election; however, the political rise of Pim Fortuyn frustrated these hopes.
 The PvdA lost the 2002 election, and the party's parliamentary representation fell from 45 seats to 23.
 The loss was blamed on the uncharismatic new leader Melkert, the perceived arrogance of the PvdA and the inability to answer the right-wing populist issues Fortuyn raised, especially immigration and integration.
 Melkert resigned as party leader and was replaced by Jeltje van Nieuwenhoven.
 The PvdA was kept out of cabinet.
 The government formed by CDA, VVD and the Pim Fortuyn List (LPF) fell after a very short period.